AndiEcker/AcuSihotInterfaces/README.md

   PARSE_ONLY_TAG_PREFIX + 'LANG',
   ]`.

+### SihotOccLogChecker Application

+This command line tool is helping to check and optionally fix any missing occupation data changes (like Room-Checkin, -Checkout or -Move) within the Acumen system.
+Occupation data changes done in Sihot get normally transferred via the Sihot SXML interface first to the AcuServer and from there to the Acumen system.
+So if either the SXML interface or the AcuServer is not running (like happened recently between 16/10/2017 14:07:32 and 18/10/2017 15:09:53), then you can use SihotOccLogChecker for to check and repair the related T_ARO data in Acumen.

+#### maxDaysDiff INI/config setting

+Allows to specify the maximum number of days of difference between the expected and the real check-in/-out day.
+The default value is 2 days.
+FYI: the Oracle procedure P_SIHOT_ALLOC() that is used by AcuServer to pass occupation changes to Acumen is using 4 days of difference (see constant SihotRoomChangeMaxDaysDiff declared in the K package).

 ### SihotResImport Application

 Combined Console/Kivy Application for to import reservation bookings, changes and cancellations from CSV or JSON files